cdmandrews/cdmandrews.github.io/3301/weekly/week-03-notes.md

 ## For Tuesday
-1. Read [OTC Chapter 3, Ethics in Technical Communication](https://alg.manifoldapp.org/read/open-technical-communication/section/8b530f4b-5942-4071-845a-0a138601da10).
-The video in this chapter is definitely worth. your. time.
-Yes, it's a little longish, and yes it's just slightly dated in one or two areas, but on the whole it's solid.
-(In 2020, singular "they" is increasingly accepted as an appropriate nongendered usage.
-Also, the "use African-American/European-American vs use Black/White" topic has moved a bit since this video.)
-  - Important topics in that chapter:
-    - ethics: utility, rights, justice, and care
-    - consequences of faulty communication
-    - appropriate language (or imprecise/biased language)
-    - copyright and intellectual property
-    - analyzing and presenting data
-2. Also review [this short resource on ethical presentation of research and data](https://openoregon.pressbooks.pub/technicalwriting/chapter/9-3-typical-ethics-issues-in-technical-writing/), which includes the following topics:
-  - selecting, cherry-picking, and suppressing information
-  - presenting visual data ethically

 3. While you're letting all that percolate in your brain, write a discussion post in your group's "Communication Heroes" forum:
   - Identify a communication hero and tell the story of someone who supports ethics and social justice through communicative acts.
 This could be someone famous, or someone under the radar.